foejahmed/Youtube-Facebook-Filter/README.md

-youtube first video ad will not block
+Youtube first video ad will not block
+     Control video speed using keyboard two key  , and .
+     Dim watched video that are in history.
+     Related section down 150px.

+FB unwanted post hide.